2010 Summer Program on Semiparametric Bayesian Inference: Applications in Pharmacokinetics and Pharmacodynamics

 Hierarchical models have allowed great progress in statistical inference in many application areas.
 Hierarchical models for PK and PD data that allow borrowing of strength across a patient population are known as population PK/PD models.
 These models have allowed investigators to learn about important sources of variation in drug absorption, disposition, metabolism, and excretion, allowing the researchers to begin to tailor drug therapy to individuals.
 Newer Bayesian non-parametric population models and semi-parametric models offer the promise of individualizing therapy and discovering subgroups among patients even further, by freeing modelers from restrictive assumptions about underlying distributions of key parameters across the population.
 The purpose of this program is to bring together a mix of experts in PK and PD modeling, non-parametric Bayesian inference, and computation.

-The Program Leaders Committee is currently comprised of Gary Rosner and Peter Mueller (M.D.
+The Program Leaders Committee is comprised of Gary Rosner and Peter Mueller (M.D.
 Anderson Cancer Center).
-A program committee of five area experts will oversee the scheduling of the first week workshop program.
+A program committee of five area experts oversaw the scheduling of the first week workshop program.

 Description of Activities

-The program will begin with a week of tutorials and workshop activities.
-There will be extended, tutorial-style talks during morning sessions, and contributed and invited research talks during the afternoons.
-Afternoon talks will be selected to complement topics covered in the morning sessions.
+The program began with a week of tutorials and workshop activities.
+There were extended, tutorial-style talks during morning sessions, and contributed and invited research talks during the afternoons.
+Afternoon talks were selected to complement topics covered in the morning sessions.

-At the end of the first week workshop research working groups will be formed.
-The working groups will tackle particular research problems in the area.
-Working group activities can include workshop-style presentations by group members to stimulate discussion on specific issues.
-Potential themes for these working groups and workshop sessions include
+At the end of the first week workshop research working groups were formed.
+The working groups tackled particular research problems in the area.
+Working group activities included workshop-style presentations by group members to stimulate discussion on specific issues.
+Themes for these working groups and workshop sessions were: